DirectoryTree/LdapRecord-Docs/laravel/v3/auth/database/laravel-jetstream.md

 php artisan make:listener AssignTeam --event="LdapRecord\Laravel\Events\Import\Imported"
 ```

-Inside of the event listener, attach the users team as you would during
+inside the event listener, attach the users team as you would during
 a normal users registration through the registration interface:

 ```php